 Building and sustaining trust with fishermen has long been a challenge for fisheries managers.
-The South Atlantic Fishery Management Council (Council) has made ongoing investments in its outreach program to increase communication with stakeholders and build trust and confidence in management actions.
+The South Atlantic Fishery Management Council (Council) has made ongoing investments in its outreach program to increase communication with stakeholders to build trust and confidence in management actions.
 As a recent example, the Council has implemented an intensive Best Fishing Practices campaign to promote the use of best fishing practices for the snapper grouper fishery and involvement in the fisheries management process.
 However, the lack of confidence with the data and management process remains a problem in the fishing community and limits the effectiveness of communication and education efforts.
-Council staff have created the 'What It Means to Me' project as an additional, novel method to improve relationships between fishermen and the Council and to promote more involvement in the management process.
+Council staff is interested in exploring additional novel methods for improving relationships between fishermen and the Council and to promote more involvement in the management process.